fire2/udacity-sre-planning-for-high-availability/project/README.md

 2. Details of the infrastructure according to the [requirement document](requirements.md) can be found [here](dr).
 3. Prometheus queries used in the Grafana dashboard are in [prometheus_queries](prometheus_queries.md)
 4. The screenshot of the Grafana dashboard is at [sre_grafana_dashboard.png](screenshots/sre_grafana_dashboard.png)
-5. Screenshot of the successful Terraform apply on zone1: [zone1_tf.png](screenshots/zone1_tf.png).
+5. Screenshot of the successful Terraform apply on `zone1`: [zone1_tf.png](screenshots/zone1_tf.png).
 This includes the primary RDS cluster.
-6. Screenshot of the successful Terraform apply on zone2: [zone2_tf.png](screenshots/zone2_tf.png).
+6. Screenshot of the successful Terraform apply on `zone2`: [zone2_tf.png](screenshots/zone2_tf.png).
 This includes the secondary RDS cluster.
 7. Screenshot aws describe on the RDS cluster on zone2: [rds.png](screenshots/rds.png).
 This verifies successful provisioning of both clusters (note the ReplicationSourceIdentifier) and "in-sync" statuses on each instance.
-8. Instead of deleting the RDS clusters manually, I ran this command before destroying zone2 to promote the cluster to a standalone database so it could be destroyed via terraform:
+8. Instead of deleting the RDS clusters manually, I ran this command before destroying `zone2` to promote the cluster to a standalone database so it could be destroyed via terraform:
 ```
 aws rds promote-read-replica-db-cluster --db-cluster-identifier udacity-db-cluster-s --profile udacity --region us-west-1
 ```
 Screenshot of destroying zone2: [zone2_tf_destroy.png](screenshots/zone2_tf_destroy.png)
-Screenshot of destroying zone1: [zone1_tf_destroy.png](screenshots/zone1_tf_destroy.png)
+Screenshot of destroying zone1: [zone1_tf_destroy.png](screenshots/zone1_tf_destroy.png).
+I had to destroy the resources in multiple attempts because the first ones got stuck destroying the Grafana load balancer, that's why the screenshot shows way less resources deleted than initially created, because it only shows the resources deleted in the last attempt, after which there were no resources left in `zone1`.
+They were all destroyed incrementally during the multiple attempts.

 ## General comments